TheHun89/Spring-5-Beginner-to-Guru/README.md

 * Reactive Streams API - goal is to create a standard for asynchronous stream processing with non-blocking back pressure
 * Project Reactor is Spring 5 implementation of Reactive Streams
 * Interfaces include Publisher, Subscriber, Subscription, Processor
-* Spring-webflux is built on top of Reactive Streams which is built on top of Jetty, Netty servers
+* Spring-webflux stack is built on top of Reactive Streams which is built on top of Jetty, Netty servers
 * 2 reactive publisher types:
 1. Mono - zero or one elements in data stream
 2. Flux - zero or many elements in data streeam